wilbarnes/substrate-lending-parachain/README.md

 fn on_finalize() {};
 ```

-## Overview
+A user cannot:
+- supply currency and then in another transaction supply more
+- supply currency and then borrow currency, and vice versa

+In each of these scenarios, the extrinsic will fail.
+The deposit and borrow functions both contain ensure macros that prevent users from performing any action if they have an existing action in the runtime.

+The liquidity provider used is Alice, and this variable is set using the GenesisConfig with the variable being retrieved from the 'src/chain_spec.rs' file.

 - Users supplying currency to Alice compound interest at 1% per block.
-That's quite a nice rate to compound on a per block basis.
-- Users borrowing currency from Alice compound interest at 25% per block.
-Quite an expensive loan.
+- Users borrowing currency from Alice compound interest at 3% per block.
 - If Alice garners some borrowers she'll be earning good cash.
 However, her intention is to act as a market maker and she's saved an initial 1,000,000 units of currency to bootstrap her market making operation, so she's looking for folks to supply some additional cash.
 This is how she'll scale and earn more currency.

 ### Supplying and Earning Interest